Jay4242/immich-llm-tags/README.md

 This standalone CLI downloads an Immich image's original file, sends it to an OpenAI-compatible vision endpoint, prompts for approval of missing tags, and adds the approved tags without removing existing tags.

+The CLI is independent of the Immich source tree.
+It communicates with an existing Immich server through its HTTP API and can be cloned and run as its own project.

 ## API key

 Create an Immich API key in **User Settings > API Keys** with these permissions: